 Best Time to Visit

-The best time of year to embark on this Croatia itinerary is between May and September when the weather is the warmest.
+The best time of year to embark on a Croatia itinerary is between May and September when the weather is the warmest.
 If you want to avoid the tourist crowds, plan your trip for the shoulder months of May or September.

 Suggested by Erika from Erika’s Travelventures